-Pointmaker video markers have come a long way since their use as a telestrator on TV’s “Monday Night Football” in the late 1990s.
+Pointmaker video markers have come a long way since their use as a telestrator on “Monday Night Football” in the late 1990s.
 Like many technical devices, the product evolved in a variety ways, from bulky beginnings that required drawing with a light pen pressed against a monitor screen to using today’s more streamlined wireless tablets and touchscreens.
-In a single decade, the functions and resolutions of the Pointmaker line continually advanced to serve a wider presentation market that had moved from analog to digital to today’s mobile community, becoming one of today’s leading hardware-based annotation providers.
+For 25 years, the functions and resolutions of the Pointmaker line continually advanced to serve a wider presentation market that had moved from analog to digital to today’s mobile community, becoming one of today’s leading hardware-based annotation providers.

 A Famous Trial

 On February 6, 1995, Judge Lance Ito approved the Pointmaker video marker for use in his courtroom during the nationally televised O.J.
 Simpson trial.
 The product was requested by attorneys when they found that they needed an easy way to focus judge and jury attention on video evidence.
 This evidence was displayed simultaneously on four monitors, one video projector and — with Judge Ito’s approval — to the news media for television broadcast.

 “In this trial, video evidence was generated in a variety of ways,” says Pointmaker President Pat Brey, who helped with the installation.
 “It could be presented as a videotape of the crime scene replayed by a VCR; as documents, photographs, sketches, and maps captured by a document camera; or as other images retrieved from a laser disk player or computer.
 Because of the extensive use of video and multimedia in this trial, there’s a need for a video marker.”